moq-wg/moq-transport/draft-ietf-moq-transport.md

 QUIC streams offer in-order reliable delivery, differentiation of priority in delivery, and the ability to cancel sending and retransmission of data.

+Every object belongs to exactly one Peep.

+Original publishers assign each Peep a Peep ID, and do so as they see fit.
+However, the following strategy is RECOMMENDED:

-In general, higher object IDs in a peep are dependent on lower object IDs in that peep.
-If an object is dependent on a lower object ID in a peep but higher object IDs in the same peep are not dependent on it, it should generally be in a separate peep.
+- Higher object IDs are dependent on lower object IDs in the same peep.

+- If two objects are dependent on the same lower object ID, but are not dependent on each other, one ought to assigned the same peep as the lower ID, but the other ought to be in a different peep.
+The second peep would ideally have a lower priority than the one with two objects.

+- There often multiple assignment schemes that meet these conditions.
+Original publishers ought to choose an assignment that minimizes the number of peeps (and therefore QUIC streams) in the group.

 For example, imagine that Object 3 and Object 2 are both dependent on Object 1, but are have no depedency relationship with each other.
 It would